-With the H-8, measurements up to 8,000 bars are now possible within the dimensions of an M10 bore.
-This sensor has excellent specifications for linearity (≤ ± 0.5%) and sensitivity (2.5 pC/bars) and is characterized by its very rigid structure for precise measurement of extremely rapid pressure rises and therefore best suitable for ballistic measurements.
+With the H-8, measurements up to 8,000 bar are now possible within the dimensions of an M10 bore.
+This sensor has excellent specifications for linearity (≤ ± 0.5%) and sensitivity (2.5 pC/bar) and is characterized by its very rigid structure for precise measurement of extremely rapid pressure rises and therefore best suitable for ballistic measurements.

 Under extreme pressure an extremely rigid sensor construction is required to prevent any disturbance due to hysteresis and the associated restoring forces.
-Piezocryst high-pressure sensors are based on special load-stable crystals cut in longitudinal effect with the lowest dependency of the sensor signal on pressure range.
-These sensors have a special Double Shell™ construction, which frees the sensor from disturbances within the installation environment.
+Piezocryst high-pressure sensors are based on special load-stable crystal cuts in longitudinal effect.
+These sensors have a special Double Shell™ construction, which decouples the sensor from disturbances within the installation environment.
 In addition, due to the extreme need for compressive strength and thermal shock independence, the membrane must be made of high-performance alloys with very narrow tolerances to ensure durability and signal quality.
 Another important factor in performance is the seal.
 Piezocryst has developed a special sealing system that will stay safely sealed under high-pressure gradients and mechanical shock, while distributing the resulting forces so that the Double Shell™ housing is not subject to interference.
 This gives measurement results in a new kind of data quality.